IPA Eff Test Certificate

 IPA Eff Test Video

-30 hours of online learning, culminating in a 2 hour online exam.
-Please read the details for the Exam process and the Terms and Conditions thoroughly.
+35+ hours of intensive online learning, delivered over 13 modules, culminating in a formal 2 hour online exam.
+Please read the details for the exam process and the Terms and Conditions thoroughly.

 These are the 13 learning paths culminating in a two hour online exam: